pgegh/cs-bookshelf/README.md

-# My Computer Science books
+# My bookshelf for Computer Science
 A List of computer science books that I read.
 The list is chronologically orderd based on when I started reading the book.

 ## The list of books